Jtrnb/EyesOfValor/System/Beasts and Beast Taming.md

 ### Taming Wild Beasts:
 - Wild beast or Organic Animals have different basic requirements to take them in as pets and companions than their mechanic counter parts.
 #### Breaking the Ice:
-- To break the ice with a beast you must find a way to lure the beast in, and gain its trust.
+- Breaking the Ice with a wild beast often requires you to find what food it likes and if it is hurt or sick.
+Solving its survival problems and luring it in with food will most likely lead you to success in taming a wild beast.
 #### Basic Training:
-- Once the beast is comfortable around you and will follow you to some success you will have to train it and keep it happy.
-Doing so will keep the beast around and unlock its potential.
+- To build your relationship further with a wild beast you will have to continue to use its favorite food but you should also find how it is motivated and use that to teach the beast some things.
-#### Companionship :
+#### Companionship:
 - Once the beast will follow basic commands and join you on some hunts it will require more effort to improve its life and effectiveness.
 - Through more rigorous training and studying of the beast you will be able to raise it into a wonder companion and partner.
 ### Taming Mechanical Beasts: